imagov/keycloak/README.md

 Its development was based on version 3.2 of Keycloak, whose documentation can be found [here](http://www.keycloak.org/archive/documentation-3.2.html).

-Please be advised, this gem has almost no test-coverage.

 Publication of gem: https://rubygems.org/gems/keycloak

 Example: https://github.com/imagov/example-gem-keycloak